ellacharmed/mlzoomcamp-midterms-predict-graduation/README.md

 If you decide to clone this repo, you would also need to configure the Dependency and environment management manually.
 If you prefer not to use `pipenv`, there is also
 1. a `requirements.txt` file that you can use with `pip install`, or
-2. a `environment.yml` file that you can use with
+2. an `environment.yml` file that you can use with
    - `conda env create -n <ENVNAME> --file environment.yml`
    - `micromamba create -n <ENVNAME> -f environment.yml` (*if -n <ENVNAME> is not explicitly specified, it will use "midterms" from the .yml file*)